 Our flagship program for rising young leaders

 The John Jay Fellows Program is our flagship program and constitutes a semester-long fellowship-in-residence at our campus in Langhorne, Pennsylvania.
-Each class of 12 Fellows grapple with readings and topics from interdisciplinary studies in theology, philosophy, ethics, history, politics, culture, and jurisprudence.
+Two classes of 12 Fellows each grapple with readings and topics from interdisciplinary studies in theology, philosophy, ethics, history, politics, culture, and jurisprudence.
 The John Jay fellowship program is intended to prepare Fellows for careers in public service, whether they take shape in the public, non-profit, or for-profit spheres.

 Fellows come to the John Jay Institute to develop a vision for flourishing human societies, and receive the intellectual, spiritual, and professional training to make them effective leaders for such societies.
 And they leave as members of a professional fraternity of alumni that facilitates their strategic placement, continued growth, and lasting impact on American culture.
 The results speak for themselves.